Agulhas Bank: Deep water eddies

 Flowing south along the South American continental slope, the Deep Western Boundary Current (DWBC) carries North Atlantic Deep Water (NADW) into the South Atlantic.
 At about 8°S and at a depth of 2200–3500 m, the DWBC breaks into anticyclonic eddies during periods of strong meridional overturning circulation.
 One such NADW eddy was observed in 2003 and the researchers speculated that a deeply penetrating Agulhas ring pinched it off the NADW slope current.
 Spinning at 20 cm/s, these deep-water eddies move around the southern tip of the Agulhas Bank and into the Indian Ocean.
 Most of the NADW flow (more than 7 Sv) meanders east around the Agulhas Plateau together with the surface Agulhas Return Current, but a smaller portion (3 Sv) continues north along the African east-coast as the Agulhas Undercurrent.

 Of 89.5 Sv released from the North Atlantic, 3.6 Sv leaves the South Atlantic south of the Agulhas Bank.
 However, 0.9 Sv recirculate in the basin north of the Walvis Ridge for centuries, of which 50-90% end up flowing south of the Agulhas Bank within 300 years, increasing the net inter-oceanic exchange with 4.1-4.5 Sv.

 Alphard Banks

 The Alphard Banks are a small group of long extinct volcanic seamounts on the Agulhas Bank south of Cape Agulhas.
 They rise from the bottom at about 80 m to about 14 m on the top.
+They are the southernmost recreational diving sites on the African continental shelf, and are seldom dived due to the distance offshore.
+The Alpard banks are in the Alphard Banks Controlled-Pelagic Linefish Zone of the Agulhas Bank Complex Marine Protected Area.
+The habitats are depth and profile related, with the shallower, flatter, areas of the pinnacle tops dominated by spiny kelp (Ecklonia radiata), and encrusting invertebrates, and the deeper, steeper, areas below 30 m having little kelp and a more upright invertebrate community.

+Dalgleish Bank

+Dalgleish Bank is a relatively shallow area of rocky reef about 11 km offshore of Buffelsbaai, or 15.5 km, (about 8.3 nautical miles) bearing 218°T from Knysna Heads.

+Maximum depth in the immediate vicinity is about 80 m, and the shallowest part of the reef is about 29 m.